Engaging Our Children

 We are looking forward to welcoming our students and their parents, our madrichim/ot (student leaders), and our teachers on Shabbat morning, September 7!
 It will be a day of learning, reconnecting with friends, and celebrating our community.

 We have a special one-year rate for non-members interested in enrolling their children in K-2nd grade.
-Please contact Rena Milchberg, education coordinator, for more information.
+Please contact Rena Milchberg, Interim Education and Operations Director, for more information.